March 28, 2022

 Following the Hanoverian victory over Jacobite forces led by Bonnie Prince Charlie at the Battle of Culloden in 1746, Scotland’s culture, language and traditions changed forever.

-In an attempt to suppress any future Highland uprisings, the government introduced the Act of Proscription (1747) which among other things banned the wearing of tartan. (excluding Scottish army regiments).
+In an attempt to suppress any future Highland uprisings, the government introduced the Act of Prosription (1747) which among other things banned the wearing of tartan. (excluding Scottish army regiments).
 It was almost forty years before the government repealed the legislation.

 In 1822, the state visit of George IV, extravagantly managed by Sir Walter Scott and his son-in-law John Gibson Lockhart saw Highland chiefs descend on Edinburgh bedecked in their “historical finery.”
 The king arrived in the capital bizarrely dressed in a kilt that was too short and pink tights to cover his legs.